FIRGELLI - IDEAS IN MOTION

 A Linear Actuator is a device that requires an energy source input and an external signal input.
 These inputs create an output usually in the form of motion that can be either rotary or linear.
 An Electric Linear Actuator is a device that converts the rotational motion of an AC or DC motor into linear motion.
 It can provide both push and pull movements.
 This movement makes it possible to lift, drop, slide, adjust, tilt, push, or pull objects with the simple push of a button.
 Today there are hundreds of millions of Actuators used in the world to perform many different tasks.
 An Electric Linear Actuator consists of a DC or AC motor, a series of gears, and a lead screw with a driving nut that pushes the main rod shaft in and out.
 FIRGELLI sells 12v Linear Actuators and 24v Linear Actuators.

 The first thing to know is that a linear actuator does exactly what its name implies: it actuates (or 'moves') in a linear (or 'straight') fashion.
 There are many different ways that a motor can do this, and their motion is commonly achieved with a rod extending and retracting, or a slider that moves on a track.
-The linear motion is created by using a Lead-scew.
+The linear motion is created by using a Lead-screw.
 The screw turns either clockwise or counter-clockwise and this causes the shaft, which is basically a nut on the screw to move up and down the screw as the screw turns.
 This is what converts rotary motion from the electric motor to Linear motion.

 The motors used are either AC or DC motors, most however run on 12v dc.
 To make a Linear Actuator go the opposite direction you simple reverse the wires from the Actuator (reverse polarity) from the battery or power supply.
 This is typically done through a switch that automatically reverses the polarity to the motor for you.
 Different speeds and forces are achieved by using different gear ratio's inside the Linear Actuator gearbox system.
 Please remember in a Linear Actuator, force and speed trade-off against each other.
 That means if you want high force you have to settle for a lower speed than if you require lower force.
 This is because the only constant in a Linear Actuator is the Motor speed and force for a given input voltage.

-There are a few variables to consider, but we can simplify this greatly for you by using our Actuator calculator we built.
+There are a few variables to consider, but we can simplify this greatly for you, by using our calculator we built.
 This Calculator is based on the physics calculations our in-house team uses every day, we just decided to simplify it and make it available to everyone.
 If this calculator does not cover your application please please email us any diagrams, sketches, etc, and we will be glad to help.

 FIRGELLI has made it possible to make a Linear Actuator faster with its speed controller which allows you to choose from 16 different speed settings.
-Firgelli's FA-SC1 speed controller enables you to adjust the speed of actuators using either manually set DIP switches or an external voltage signal.
+Firgelli's FA-SC1 speed controller enables you to adjust the speed using either manually set DIP switches or an external voltage signal.
 We have created an in-depth easy to follow tutorial on how to make your Linear Actuator Faster.
 Contact us if you have any questions.

 When selecting the product which you want to order, only the in-stock items will be listed under the options.
 For example, if you are looking for a 3", 150lb actuator and it is out of stock, 3" will not show under the available stroke options.